risk of extrapyramidal symptoms associated with all high-potency neuroleptics

 extrapyramidal symptoms associated with all high-potency neuroleptics; when they occur, these can generally be readily controlled.

-Adverse reactions: Drowsiness, dizziness, skin reactions, rash, dry mouth, insomnia, amenorrhea, fatigue, muscular weakness, anorexia, lactation, blurred vision.
-Neuromuscular (extrapyramidal) reactions: motor restlessness, dystonias, pseudo-parkinsonism, tardive dyskinesia, and a variant, tardive dystonia.
+Adverse reactions: Drowsiness, dizziness, skin reactions, rash, dry mouth, insomnia, amenorrhea, fatigue, muscular weakness,

-Back to Mental Medicine Stelazine straitjacket
+Back to Marvelous Mental Medicine Stelazine straitjacket

 © 2008 Bonkers Institute for Nearly Genuine Research